730 Campus Crisis and Emergency Management

-2. If the University phone system has been rendered inoperable or if the emergency incident is a bomb threat, then the EOC, CMT, and other necessary personnel will use cell phones and radios.
+2. If the University phone system has been rendered inoperable or if the emergency incident is a bomb threat, then the EOC, CMT, and other necessary personnel should use cell phones and radios.

-3. Radios will be the primary communications medium if landline phones, satellite phones, and cell phones are inoperable.
+3. Radios should be the primary communications medium if landline phones, satellite phones, and cell phones are inoperable.

-4. In the event that phones, cell phones, and radios become inoperable, consideration should be given to the use of “runners” to transmit messages.
+4. If phones, cell phones, and radios become inoperable, consideration should be given to the use of “runners” to transmit messages.

-J. The University will have a procedure to document activities in response to an emergency.
-Each department/office should be instructed to maintain a record of all emergency-related activities performed by the personnel of that work unit.
-The record will reflect the personnel worker hours (for non-exempt staff), as well the assignments of personnel, and the work performed by each work unit, and other resources expended in response to the emergency.
+J. In response to an emergency, each department/office should be instructed to maintain a record of all emergency-related activities performed by the personnel of that work unit.
+The record will reflect the personnel worker hours (for non-exempt staff), as well the assignments of personnel, the work performed by each work unit, and other resources expended in response to the emergency.

-1. To the extent that doing so does not compromise security of the University, the EOP shall ensure that accurate copies of main and satellite campus maps/site plans, prints of buildings, and record plans of buildings are attached to the EOP.
+1. To the extent that doing so does not compromise University security, the EOP should ensure that accurate copies of main and satellite campus maps/site plans, prints of buildings, and record plans of buildings are attached to the EOP.

 2. If the determination is made that security concerns outweigh the inclusion of such material in the EOP, then the University must ensure that accurate copies of campus maps and building prints are maintained in a secure location that is readily accessible by law enforcement personnel, the President or Designee, and the CMT.

-L. MTSU will maintain a Student Assistance Coordinating Committee/Threat Assessment Team that meets regularly to discuss the needs of distressed, disturbed, disruptive, or dangerous students.
+L. MTSU will maintain a Student Assistance Coordinating Committee/Threat Assessment Team.

 1. The University’s Student Assistance Coordinating Committee will meet on a regular basis to evaluate the needs and provide necessary assistance to students who are identified as distressed, disturbed, disruptive, and/or dangerous.